oam-dev/rudr/docs/concepts/traits.md

     - componentName: nginx-replicated-v1
       instanceName: example-app
       traits:
-        - name: ingress
-          parameterValues:
-            - name: hostname
+        - name: ingress.core.oam.dev/v1alpha1
+          properties:
-              value: example.com
+            hostname: example.com
-            - name: path
-              value: /
+            path: /
-            - name: service_port       # <-- service_port
-              value: 80                # <-- set this to the value in the component
+            servicePort: 80            # <-- set this to the value in the component
 ```

 Because each component may have multiple ports, the specific port must be defined in the `ApplicationConfiguration`.